HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 like the DNA of ants.
 This structure expresses, adapts ( a bit ) and reproduces.
 This is antifragility.
 Ants have been doing it for millions of years ( longer than humans ) and have been stable for quite long. (formicidae, stabilized in cretacious, 79 million years ago, from wasplike creatures and are currently expressed in an estimated 22000 adaptations to environmental factors)
 As of yet there is no means of making information antifragile.
-Books may be reprinted, open source may be a bit anttifragile, but both of these rely on a society, which relies on human DNA expressing.
+Books may be reprinted, open source may be a bit anttifragile, but both of these rely on a society (12000 years), which relies on human DNA expressing (4 million years).
 And are more to be seen as a weakest link in that chain.
 We have lost more information as a human race than is imaginable. we exit for about 4 million years and know only a little bit of the last 3000 years,